davatorium/rofi/doc/rofi-manpage.markdown

 `-normal-window`

 Make **rofi** reacts like a normal application window.
 Useful for scripts like Clerk that are basically an application.

+`-fake-transparency`

+Enable fake transparency.
+This only works with transparent background color in the theme, not the opacity setting.

 ### Message dialog